splashbyte/animated_toggle_switch/README.md

 Simple and animated switch with multiple choices.
 It's an easy way if you don't want to use something like a `DropDownMenuButton`.
 `LTR` and `RTL` are both supported.
+Most builder arguments of `AnimatedToggleSwitch` have a standard and a custom version.
+This ensures that you can get started easily and still customize a lot if necessary.

 For a slider with a similar look, you can check out [action_slider](https://pub.dev/packages/action_slider).

 ### Example Usage